IamSebastianDev/mjolnir/readme.md

 ## Introduction

-Valhalla Script Parser is a command-line tool for parsing Valhalla script files (.vh) and converting them into JavaScript files (.js).
-Valhalla script is an esoteric programming language inspired by Norse mythology, and this parser aims to make it easier to work with Valhalla script code.
+Mjolnir is a command-line tool for parsing ValhallaScript files (.vh) and converting them into JavaScript files (.js).
+ValhallaScript is an esoteric programming language inspired by Norse mythology, and this parser aims to make it easier to work with Valhalla script code.

 ## Prerequisites